spiffe/spiffe/standards/WIT-SVID.md

 ### 3.8.
 Additional Claims

+The audience (`aud`) claim MUST NOT be included within a WIT-SVID.
+The inclusion of this claim within the WIT-SVID is not appropriate as scoping authentication to a specific recipient should be implemented within the Proof of Possession and not the WIT itself.

 It is permitted for an implementation to include additional claims not specified in this document or the upstream document.

 When encountering additional claims that it does not recognize, a validator SHOULD ignore them.